Ergonomics in the Workplace

-Ergonomics is no longer a foreign word in any office today.
-Almost everyone knows that ergonomics is important in daily VDU work.
-But what does that mean in concrete terms?
-Here is a compilation of the most important information about ergonomic work.
+Ergonomics is no longer an unfamiliar term in any office today.
+Almost everyone knows that ergonomics is important for daily computer work.
+But what does that mean exactly?
+Here is a compilation of the most important information about ergonomic working.

-In German-speaking countries, the interaction between work and people is referred to as the stress-strain concept.
-Stress is understood to mean external factors that affect people during work.
+In the German-speaking world, the interaction between work and humans is described using a load-demand concept.
+Load refers to external factors that impact a person during work.

-The stress is the same for all persons in the same situation.
-Stress, on the other hand, is explained by the load in relation to the individual’s abilities.
-Accordingly, the same stresses at the workplace have different effects on people depending on their individual prerequisites.
+The load is the same for all individuals in the same situation.
+Demand, on the other hand, is defined by the load in relation to individual capabilities.

 Up to 2,000 hours of continuous stress per year